ITzTravelInTime/CMI8788/README.md

 CMI8788 ALSA driver port to APPUL (Apple) Macintosh (MAC) OSX (Xonar HDAV/D2X/ST etc models)

-still a work in progress (need to test gpio/spdif queues* & move alsa mixer/pcm to IOAudioEngine)
+still a work in progress (need to finish initialisation, then work on mixer/controls)
-* using runAction within interruptfilter via IOFilterInterruptEventSource.h to mimic gpio_work/spdif_input_bits_work workqueues (single threaded context w/in filter should be OK, but i am unable to test as it i think pthread fns are restricted to com.apple.kpi.private)
+* using runAction within interruptfilter via IOFilterInterruptEventSource.h to mimic gpio_work/spdif_input_bits_work workqueues (single threaded context w/in filter should be OK)

-update (30 04 2018):
+update (11 04 2020):
 oxygen_{read,write} functions are functional (tested using restore_eeprom function). the remaining work involves:
 1. setting up the streams/volume-controls for each submodel's engine
-2. finding the OSX-equivalent of wait_event_timeout.
-   * it may be the case that i am calling assert_wait_timeout incorrectly.

-i will need to put my Xonar HDAV1.3 Deluxe back in my PC soon, as i am going to need it. however, i hope to pick up another card in this family to finish the work. i am hopeful others have used this work as a basis for their own investigations.
+2. it seems IOLockWakeup and IOLockSleepDeadline should be sufficient to replace the waitqueue in linux. i would argue that IOLockWakeup/IOLockSleepDeadline are superior, since multiple threads that satisfy the condition can be woken up (whereas waitqueues can only wake one at a time).

 all code belongs to Clemens Ladisch (clemens@ladisch.de).